 The Gorge-Trail is a circular route and you will have to take a forest path back to the parking lot.
 Once more, from a high bridge you will have a magnificent view of the Sigmund Thun gorge.

-In summer Sigmund Thun Klamm offers a few real amazing evening events.
+In summer, Sigmund Thun Klamm offers a few real remarkable evening events.
 There is, for example, every Monday at 8:00 pm “The Night of Water” where you can join a torchlight walk through the gorge.
 Highly recommended is also the event “Klammlichter” – “Gorge-Lights”, which takes place every Friday and where the gorge is lit up wonderfully.

 Opening hours & prices